 Find a Well Contractor

-All persons, firms or corporations engaging in well contractor activities involving wells for irrigation, private or semi-public domestic use, as well as for geothermal heat exchange injection wells in Wake County shall register annually with the Department as per Section III of the Regulations Governing Well Construction and Groundwater Protection In Wake County.
+All persons, firms or corporations engaging in well contractor activities involving wells for irrigation, private or semi-public domestic use, as well as for geothermal heat exchange injection wells in Wake County shall register annually with the Onsite Water Protection as per Section III of the Regulations Governing Well Construction and Groundwater Protection in Wake County.

-View a list of well contractors registered in Wake County here.
+View a list of well contractors registered in Wake County.

 Submit a Well Concern